darrkj/labyrinth/README.md

 <br><br><br>

-Trying to recreate some fo the functionality of [neo4j mazerunner](https://github.com/kbastani/neo4j-mazerunner) project, the handy work of [@kennybastani](https://twitter.com/kennybastani).
+Trying to recreate some of the functionality of [neo4j mazerunner](https://github.com/kbastani/neo4j-mazerunner) project, the handy work of [@kennybastani](https://twitter.com/kennybastani).
 I think that the capabilities are very cool.
 They utilize Neo4j, Docker and GraphX for each of thier strengths.
 For smaller networks though this can be a bit much.
 I have created something similar using igraph.

 You first need the newest version of RNeo4j.